-Under Part 6 of the State Records Act, public access to the University’s records is restricted for 30 years after the record is created.
-Public access to records over 30 years old will be based on the access directions lodged with State Records.
-See the register of access directions on the State Records Authority website for access directions relating to UTS.
+Under part 6 of the State Records Act, public access to the university’s records is restricted for 30 years after the record is created.
+Public access to records over 30 years old will be based on the access directions lodged with the State Archives and Records Authority of NSW.
+See register of access directions on the Authority's website for access directions relating to UTS.

 If you want to access the UTS Archives, contact the Senior Records Officer (Archives Administration) in University Records as your first step, to discuss what you wish to access.
-You will then be required to complete the Application to use University Archives (PDF, 115kB) to apply for access.
+You will then be required to complete the application to use UTS Archives (PDF) to apply for access.
 If your application is approved, you will be provided access to the archives in accordance with the conditions of access specified on the application form.

 Access to the Archives is via appointment only.
 Applicants without an appointment will be provided with the application form, but a future appointment to access the records, if approved, will need to be scheduled.

 Staff access to UTS Archives

 Staff are able to access records that were created by their area, or for functions for which they are now responsible.

 If a staff member wishes to access records created by another area, permission must be obtained from the faculty/unit responsible for the records, in writing, prior to access being granted.
 Records may be exempt from this requirement where requested:

 - in a subpoena, warrant or court order

 - for an ICAC or similar level of investigation

 - in an application made under the Government Information (Public Access) Act 2009 (NSW) (the GIPA Act) or relevant privacy legislation